Lara Croft: Sex symbol

-Reaction from groups have been mixed.
+Reactions from groups have been mixed.
 The journal Leonardo noted some feminists' negative reaction to her design; though males were identifying with their feminine side through Croft, she reinforced unrealistic ideals about the female body.
 Australian feminist scholar Germaine Greer criticised her as an embodiment of male fantasies.
-In 1996 Electronic Gaming Monthly argued that rather than altering the state of women in games, Croft simply continued the trend of female characters in video games being large-breasted and scantily clad in an effort to appeal to the predominately male gaming audience, which had the overall impact of teaching gamers to see women as sex objects.
+In 1996, Electronic Gaming Monthly argued that rather than altering the state of women in games, Croft simply continued the trend of female characters in video games being large-breasted and scantily clad in an effort to appeal to the predominately male gaming audience, which had the overall impact of teaching gamers to see women as sex objects.
 PlayStation Magazine staff commented that Croft could be seen as either a role model for young independent girls or the embodiment of a male adolescent fantasy, though they later stated that the character does little to attract female demographics and was obviously designed with a male audience in mind.
 The magazine's editors also criticised Core Design's hypocritical attempts to downplay the character's sex appeal in public statements while releasing advertisements that prominently featured Lara Croft's sexuality.
 Graphic artist Heather Gibson attributed the "sexism" to participation from Eidos's marketing department.

 Author Mark Cohen attributed Lara Croft's eroticism among male fans to the character's appearance and a male protective instinct.
 German psychologist Oscar Holzberg described the protective behaviour as the result of the opportunity to act as a hero in virtual worlds and a fear of powerful, emancipated women.
 Jonathan Smith of Arcade: The Videogame Magazine similarly noted that male players often see themselves as "chivalrous protectors" while playing the game.
 Holzberg further stated that the lower psychological investment inherent to virtual characters is more comfortable for males.
 Cohen affirmed that despite blatant male appeal, Croft garnered a serious female audience.
-Eidos estimated by 2000, female consumers comprised 20–25 percent of Tomb Raider game purchases.
+Eidos estimated that by 2000 female consumers comprised 20–25 percent of Tomb Raider game purchases.
 Jeremy Smith argued that the series attracted more female players to video gaming, especially in Japan.
 Smith believed that Croft does not alienate prospective female players, representing an emancipated heroine and not simply an attractive character.
 According to Adrian Smith, the character was also popular with younger demographics that did not view her sexually.
 Cohen reasoned that Croft differs from other erotic characters and attractive leads, as the Tomb Raider games also feature rich action, impressive graphics, and intelligent puzzles; other such characters were unsuccessful because the game content was lacking.
 Amy Hennig of developer Naughty Dog and Griffiths echoed similar statements.
 GamesRadar editor Justin Towell nonetheless commented that he couldn't imagine a Tomb Raider game without a sexualised female lead.